 These Spring Blossom Sun Catchers from The Gingerbread House are ideal for helping kids learn about the changing seasons.
 They’re also another great way to bring nature into your home.

+Nature crafts with sticks are a brilliant way to put that ever-expanding stick collection to good use.
 My Twig-wrapped flower pots can be made in all sizes to suit whatever pots and sticks you have.
 They make fab gifts for parents, grandparents and teachers too.

 Apple printing from Simple Parenting is a super-simple nature art for kids to try.
 Even toddlers can have a go at it.

 My Painted rocks are another good nature craft for very young children – although older kids love doing it too!